 The five-year relative survival rate for men with breast cancer is 84 percent .
 This means men with breast cancer are, on average, 84 percent as likely as men in the general population to live five years beyond their diagnosis.
 The 10-year relative survival rate for men with breast cancer is 72 percent .
 These rates are averages, though, and vary depending on each person’s diagnosis and treatment.

 Routine breast cancer screening is only recommended for men at high risk due to an inherited gene mutation or a strong family history (learn more).

 Most breast cancers in men begin in the milk ducts of the breast (invasive ductal carcinomas).
-Less often, breast cancers in men begin in the lobules of the breast (invasive lobular carcinoma).
-Learn more about the anatomy of the breast.
+Fewer than two percent breast cancers in men begin in the lobules of the breast (invasive lobular carcinoma).
+Learn about the anatomy of the breast.

-In rare cases, men can be diagnosed with ductal carcinoma in situ (a non-invasive breast cancer), inflammatory breast cancer or Paget disease of the breast (Paget disease of the nipple) [153,155].
+In rare cases, men can be diagnosed with ductal carcinoma in situ (a non-invasive breast cancer), inflammatory breast cancer or Paget disease of the breast (Paget disease of the nipple) .
 Paget disease of the breast is a breast cancer that begins in the milk ducts of the breast tissue and spreads to the skin of the nipple.
 It can cause a scaly rash on the skin of the nipple.
-Although rare, it occurs more often in men than in women .
+Although rare in both men and women, it is relatively more common in men .